-On June 24, 1973, an arsonist set fire to the Up Stairs Lounge, a gay bar located on the edge of the French Quarter in New Orleans, LA.
-The result was the largest gay mass murder in U.S. history.
+On June 24, 1973, an arsonist set fire to the Up Stairs Lounge, a gay bar located on the edge of the French Quarter in New Orleans, Louisiana.
+The fire ultimately killed nearly three dozen people and severely injured countless others.
 Despite the staggering historical significance, few people know about the tragedy.
 Thirty-two people were killed and some bodies were never identified.
 One-third of the New Orleans chapter of the Metropolitan Community Church were killed in the blaze, including two clergy.
 The primary suspect was never charged with the crime.
 The tragedy did not stop at the loss of lives.
 There were also the delayed injuries: lost jobs, fear, public ridicule and severed families.
 The devastation was compounded by the homophobic reactions and utter lack of concern by the general public, government and religious leaders.
 The fire permanently altered lives and was the root of many lifelong struggles.